The Sacral Center in Human Design

 A Starting Point

-If you are ready to explore further, the Journey Human Design shop holds a range of resources for different types and stages of the experiment — from type-specific guides to tools for daily practice.
-Everything there was created to support the move from studying the system to actually living it.
+If you are ready to explore further, the Journey Human Design shop holds a range of resources for different types and stages of the experiment, from type-specific guides to tools for daily practice.
+When you are ready to explore your own chart together, Sessions are available to book.

 Comments